Why Spa Pricing Is About Psychology, Not Just Math

 Why Anchor Pricing Works

-1. Perceived Value – Clients compare options, not absolute numbers.
+- Perceived Value - Clients compare options, not absolute numbers.
 A higher anchor boosts the perceived worth of mid-tier services.
+Research in behavioral economics consistently shows that people don't judge prices in a vacuum-they judge them relative to the options presented alongside them.

 Your pricing tells a story.
 Anchor pricing makes sure the story is one of value, transformation, and expertise.